postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 Postman's API documentation feature lets you share public or private API documentation in a beautifully formated web page.

 Postman generates and hosts browser-based API documentation for your collections automatically in real-time.
-Each collection has a private and public documentation view from synced data in the servers.
+Each collection has a private and public documentation view that Postman generates from synced data in the servers.

 To [access the private view](/docs/postman/api_documentation/viewing_documentation), click "View in web" in the Postman app or in the "Team Library".